The surface parametrizing cuboids: Curves of low degree on

-\begin{proof} Any conic~$C$ in~$\bar{S}$ must be smooth, since $\bar{S}$ does not contain curves of odd degree.
+\begin{proof} \strut \begin{enumerate}[(1¸)] \item Any conic~$C$ in~$\bar{S}$ must be smooth, since~$\bar{S}$ does not contain curves of odd degree.
 We have $C \cdot K_S = 2$ and $C^2 = -4$ by the adjunction formula.
 We can enumerate all lattice points in the Picard lattice satisfying these two conditions; this results in 2048~elements.
-If $C$ is a curve, then it has to have nonnegative intersection with all the curves in~$\cG$ (except possibly itself).
-Testing this condition leaves only the 32 known conics in~$\cG$.
-The other two statements are proved in the same way.
+If~$C$ is a curve, then it has to have nonnegative intersection with all the curves in~$\cG$ (except possibly itself).
+Testing this condition leaves only the 32 known conics in~$\cG$. \item If~$C$ is a smooth rational curve of degree~4 on~$\bar{S}$, then~$C$ spans a~$\BP^4$ (otherwise $p_a(C) = 1$, see Theorem~\ref{T:no_plane_curves} below), which we will denote~$P_4$.
+The image of~$C$ in~$\bar{K}_c$ then either is isomorphic to~$C$ and hence a rational normal curve of degree~4.
+But these all lift to hyperelliptic curves of genus~3 on~$\bar{S}$ by Lemma~\ref{L:Kc_lowdeg}.
+Or else the image spans a~$\BP^3$; this will be the case when $P_4$ contains the point $[0,0,0,0,0,0,1]$.
+We can consider $K_{a_j}$ instead of~$K_c$ for any $j \in \{1,2,3\}$, so the only remaining cases are those when $P_4$ contains the $\BP^3$ given by $b_1 = b_2 = b_3 = 0$.
+Projecting away from this~$\BP^3$, we obtain the morphism $S \to Q \cong \BP^1 \times \BP^1$ mentioned in Section~\ref{SectMod}.
+Then $P_4$ must be the pull-back of one of the lines on~$Q$, and $P_4 \cap \bar{S}$ is a fiber of one of the two corresponding fibrations.
+But no such fiber contains a rational normal curve of degree~4. \item This statement is proved in the same way as the result on conics.
+A curve~$C$ of degree~4 and arithmetic genus~1 satisfies $C^2 = -4$.
+We can enumerate the relevant 16\,160 classes in~$\Pic S$ and check that none of them has nonnegative intersection with all curves in~$\cG$. \qedhere \end{enumerate} \end{proof}

+We now show that we know all curves on the surface~$\bar{S}$ that are contained in a low-dimensional linear subspace.

+\begin{Theorem} Let $C \subset \bar{S}$ be an integral curve. \begin{enumerate}[\upshape(1)] \item If~$C$ is contained in a plane, then~$C$ is a conic; in particular, $C \in \cG$. \item If~$C$ spans a~$\BP^3$, then~$C$ is one of the genus~1 curves in~$\cG$. \item If~$C$ spans a~$\BP^4$, then~$C$ has degree~8 and is a fiber of one of the 28~fibrations defined in Section~\ref{SectFib}.
+In particular,~$C$ is either a smooth canonical curve of genus~5, or else it is one of the 96~hyperelliptic curves of genus~3 occurring as irreducible singular fibers. \end{enumerate} \end{Theorem}